 Disabled individuals and those with minimal education or job experience can be empowered to earn a decent living with Goodwill.
 This charity is more than a century old and provides free job training as well as employment placement.
 This all amounts to stronger communities, as a community is only as strong as its weakest link.
 Items you donate help in two ways.
 First, furniture can be purchased by people at a Goodwill shop which they may not otherwise be able to afford.
 Second, the cash earned through sales helps fund job training and community-based programs.
 There are more than 2,700 donation locations in North America and the vast majority of them has a truck.
 All you have to do is use the Goodwill Locator on their website to find one near you, and call to schedule a pickup.

 With more than 7,000 locations in the United States, chances are pretty good there is one near you.
-Even if the center by you doesn’t have a store, it will still pick up furniture.
+Even if the center nearest to you doesn’t have a store, it will still pick up furniture.
 If there is not a family on their list in need of the item you are donating, the driver will take it to the closest store.
-This religious organization reaches out to drug addicts, at-risk youth, the elderly, victims of human trafficking, and natural disaster victims.
+This religious organization reaches out to drug addicts, at-risk youth, the elderly, victims of human trafficking and natural disaster victims.
 It also provides meals and gifts to families in need around the holidays.